 Commerce and industry: in recent years, the country has experienced a record growth of its national industry, in particular automobile, textile and power.
 The main commodities exported are wheat, soy pellets and meal, soybeans, crude oil, gasoline, and meat.
 The opening up of China's markets has been a boost to support exports.

-Environment: 7.7 percent of the territory is under protected areas.
+Environment: Currently, 7.7% of the territory is under protected areas.
 There are 36 national parks and 400 provincial natural reserves.
-In the last 7 years, national protected areas increased by 24 percent and recently new marine reserves have been created.
+In the last 7 years, national protected areas increased by 24% and recently new marine reserves have been created.
 In 2009, the National Administration regulated the Forest Law, which aims to preserve the conservation of native forests.
 As part of its commitment to the environment, the Matanza-Riachuelo basin, one of the most polluted in South America, is being cleaned.

-Economy: Argentina's macroeconomic performance in recent years has been strong.
+Economy: Following a sharp slowdown in 2012, the economy is recovering this year.
 Consecutive years of rapid and pro-poor economic growth enabled poverty and unemployment to be cut to levels experienced prior to the country's 2001-2002 economic crisis.
-President Cristina Fernández seeks to support economic growth and stability after 8 years of continued GDP increase.
+President Cristina Fernández seeks to support economic growth and stability after 10 years of continued GDP increase.

-Social spending continued as priority.
-Thanks to the fiscal effort made, there were increases in the amounts of pensions and the Universal Child Allowances, that benefit 3.7 millions of children and teenagers up to 18 years, 9.3 % of total population.
+Social spending continues as priority.
+Thanks to the fiscal effort made, there were increases in the amounts of pensions and the Universal Child Allowances that benefit 3.7 millions of children and teenagers up to 18 years, 9.3% of total population.

-In a nutshell, the portfolio is focused in the following goals:
+In a nutshell, the portfolio is focused on the following goals:

-Upgrade infrastructure to address potential bottlenecks to competitiveness, and underpin medium-term growth and poverty alleviation.
+Upgrade infrastructure to address potential bottlenecks to competitiveness and to underpin medium-term growth and poverty alleviation.

 Improve competitiveness, quality, and exports of agriculture and livestock production.